 Unmarried couples do not have the same rights and obligations as married couples or couples in a civil partnership.
-However, some rights may arise from the relationship if the couple are cohabitants.
+However, some rights may arise from the relationship if the couple is cohabitants/cohabitation.

 Having a relationship break down can be a difficult and stressful time.
 Please contact Margaret Fortune by email or 051 840001 for confidential and impartial advice or any questions and queries that you may have.